masasin/masasin.github.io/docs/cv/skills.md

 ## Soft skills
 ???+ summary

-    - [Adaptability](#adaptability): Experienced in adapting to diverse environments and cultures.
+    - [[#adaptability|Adaptability]]: Experienced in adapting to diverse environments and cultures.
-    - [Communication](#communication-skills): Possesses articulate and effective written and verbal communication skills.
+    - [[#communication-skills|Communication]]: Possesses articulate and effective written and verbal communication skills.
-    - [Interpersonal](#interpersonal-skills): Exhibits patience and understanding when working with or teaching others.
+    - [[#interpersonal-skills|Interpersonal]]: Exhibits patience and understanding when working with or teaching others.
-    - [Critical thinking](#critical-thinking-and-problem-solving): Applies methodical and analytical approach to problem-solving.
+    - [[#critical-thinking-and-problem-solving|Critical thinking]]: Applies methodical and analytical approach to problem-solving.
-    - [Leadership](#leadership): Experienced in leading teams and projects effectively from planning to execution.
+    - [[#leadership|Leadership]]: Experienced in leading teams and projects effectively from planning to execution.
-    - [Organizational](#organizational-skills): Experienced with project management tools and software development best practices.
+    - [[#organizational-skills|Organizational]]: Experienced with project management tools and software development best practices.
-    - [Lifelong learning](#lifelong-learning): Enthusiastic about expanding expertise across multiple technical domains.
+    - [[#lifelong-learning|Lifelong learning]]: Enthusiastic about expanding expertise across multiple technical domains.

 ### Adaptability